Dr. Seuss bibliography

 Theodor Seuss Geisel, better known as Dr. Seuss, published over 60 children's books over the course of his long career.
-Though most were published under his well-known pseudonym, Dr. Seuss, he also authored over a dozen books as Theo.
+Though most were published under his well-known pseudonym, Dr. Seuss, he also authored a certain amount of books as Theo.
 LeSieg and one as Rosetta Stone.

-As one of the most popular children's authors of all time, Geisel's books have topped many bestseller lists, sold over 222 million copies, and been translated into more than 15 languages.
-In 2000, when Publishers Weekly compiled their list of the best-selling children's books of all time, 16 of the top 100 hardcover books were written by Geisel, including Green Eggs and Ham, at number 4, The Cat in the Hat, at number 9, and One Fish Two Fish Red Fish Blue Fish, at number 13.
+As one of the most popular children's authors of all time, Geisel's books have topped many bestseller lists, sold over 600 million copies and had been translated into more than 20 languages by the time of his death.
+In 2000, when Publishers Weekly compiled their list of the best-selling children's books of all time, 16 of the top 100 hardcover books were written by Geisel, including Green Eggs and Ham at number 4, The Cat in the Hat at number 9, and One Fish Two Fish Red Fish Blue Fish at number 13.
 In the years following his death in 1991, several additional books based on his sketches and notes were published, including Hooray for Diffendoofer Day! and Daisy-Head Mayzie.
 Although they were all published under the name Dr. Seuss, only My Many Colored Days, originally written in 1973, was entirely by Geisel.

 Dr. Seuss books

-The bulk of Theodor Seuss Geisel's books were published under the name of Dr. Seuss.
+The bulk of Geisel's books were published under the name Dr. Seuss.
 The exceptions include Great Day for Up!, My Book about ME, Gerald McBoing Boing, The Cat in the Hat Beginner Book Dictionary (credited to the Cat himself), 13 books credited to Theo.
 LeSeig, Because a Little Bug Went Ka-Choo! and I Am Not Going to Get Up Today!, though all were in fact illustrated and written by Geisel.
 Note only first edition information is given.

-The rights to the books and related media (films, TV shows, stage productions, exhibitions, digital media, licensed merchandise) and other strategic partnerships are owned by Dr. Seuss Enterprises.
+The rights to the books and related media (films, TV shows, stage productions, exhibitions, digital media, licensed merchandise and other strategic partnerships) are owned by Dr. Seuss Enterprises.